One of the reasons why I fall in love with orange theory fitness is because they use heart rate zones to measure the intensity of every class.

 Orange theory red zone is the most intense heart rate zone.
-It requires you to train at 92% of your maximum heart rate or higher.
-This level of intensity happens only during all-out intervals where you push the body to maintain the maximum effort for no more than 10 seconds.
+It requires me to train at 92% of my maximum heart rate (or higher).

 Here is the list of benefits based on which orange theory heart rate zone you train the most.

 |Grey Zone||Active recovery zone that helps to improve circulation and eliminate waste products from the body.|

 |Blue Zone||The blue zone is also called the aerobic zone or “fat-burning” zone.
 Studies have shown that maximal fat oxidation occurs during the training at the effort level between 60-80% of the maximal heart rate (source).|

 |Green Zone||Increased muscle glycogen storage, which is the ability to store more carbohydrates in the muscles in the form of glycogen.
 These can be used later for energy.|